mbbill/undotree/README.md

  1. Then you can try to do some modification, and the undo tree will automatically updated afterwards.
  1. There are a bunch of hotkeys provided by vim to switch between the changes in history, like `u`, `<ctrl-r>`, `g+`, `g-` as well as the `:earlier` and `:later` commands.
  1. You may also switch to undotree panel and use the hotkeys to switch between history versions.
 Press `?` in undotree window for quick help of hotkeys.
- 1. You can monitor the changed text in diff panel which is automatically updated with undotree panel.
+ 1. You can monitor the changed text in diff panel which is automatically updated when undo/redo happens.
  1. Persistent undo
     * It is highly recommend to enable the persistent undo.
 If you don't like your working directory be messed up with the undo file everywhere.